When We Disco: Background and release

 On July 24, 2020, it was reported that J. Y. Park would release a new song in August and that all recordings had been completed.
 On August 3, a teaser poster announcing Park and Sunmi's collaboration scheduled to be released on August 12 was posted on JYP Entertainment's twitter account and retweeted by both singers.
 On August 6, J. Y. Park shared a teaser for the music video on his Instagram account.
 A second teaser was released on YouTube the following day.
 On August 10, both singers shared the online cover image for the song.
 The single was released on August 12.

 Composition

-J. Y. Park was inspired by Modern Talking's song "Brother Louie" which serves as the opening song for the South Korean talk show Radio Star and was stuck in his head at the time; it took him a few hours to complete the song.
+Park was inspired by Modern Talking's song "Brother Louie" which serves as the opening song for the South Korean talk show Radio Star and was stuck in his head at the time; it took him a few hours to complete the song.
 Park said to have used "typical instruments of the European disco genre and recorded with the equipment imbued with 80s vibes to fully recreate nostalgic melody."